rifat-2010/rifat-2010/README.md

 ## 👨‍💻 About Me

-Hi there!
 I'm **Rifatuzzaman Rifat**.
 I’m a **MERN Stack Developer** who loves building clean and user-friendly applications.
 I work with **MongoDB, Express.js, React, Node.js** along with HTML, CSS, Tailwind and JavaScript.
 I enjoy creating projects, learning new things and sharing knowledge.
 Outside of coding, I like reading and exploring new technologies.

 ---